Safest Teeth Whiteners

 Dr. Elvi Barcoma, Smile Doctors Orthodontist

-Candid treatment takes between 4 and 12 months, depending on your level of teeth misalignment and other factors.
+Candid treatment takes between 4 and 12 months.
+The specific duration of your treatment depends on your level of teeth misalignment and other factors.

 Invisalign is the most well-known and established clear aligner brand.
-Invisalign clear aligners are FDA-approved.
-They also do not contain any BPS, BPA, gluten, or latex and fit snugly over your teeth.
+Invisalign clear aligners are:

-Invisalign aligners are different from other brands because they are made of a patented thermoplastic material, called SmartTrack®.
+Invisalign aligners are made of a patented thermoplastic material, called SmartTrack®.
 They claim to be more comfortable and are easier to put on and remove.

 Invisalign can treat more malocclusion types and bite issues than Candid.
 These include: